zuzozuo/steganography_project/README.md

 # steganography_project
 Python Implementation of  DCT, DWT and LSB  algorithms for embedding text message in images.
-The project was done for Securing Data Transmission subject.
+The project was done for Securing Data Transmission course.

 ## HOW TO launch the project
 - You need python 3.9 > installed on your enviroment.